 Looking After Your New Tattoo

-Did you know your new tattoo is essentially a wound?
+Did you know your fresh tattoo is essentially a wound?
 And just like any other wound, your new ink requires specific care to successfully complete the healing process and avoid infection.

-2 – 6 weeks is the average timeframe a correctly cared for tattoo will take to heal.
+2 – 6 weeks is the average time.
 However, the exact healing time can be dependent on the size and design.

-2. Is Bepanthen the best antiseptic ointment to use on my new tattoo?
+2. Is Bepanthen the best antiseptic ointment to use?

 Bepathen is a popular antiseptic ointment choice.
 However, other antiseptic ointments include Savlon and Soov.
 Any of the three can be used on new ink once gently cleaned with a combination of antimicrobial soap and lukewarm water.